 1. Enable Quick File Search

-Turning on this option lets you search files quickly by prefixing the search term with
+Quick Search option lets you search all files and folders quickly by prefixing the search term with

 single apostrophe(') or